JK-87

 OC silk chambray wrap jacket

 This original chambray fabric is woven in the Boshu region using Indian organic cotton for the warp and silk spun silk thread for the weft.
-Silk spun silk thread is made by re-spinning the short fibers that are generated during the spinning of silk spun yarn, and it has a subtle luster and the suppleness unique to silk.
-Chambray refers to a plain weave structure in which the color of the warp and weft threads is changed to create a deep color tone on the surface.
-The color of the warp and weft threads is changed in all colors, resulting in a finish where the depth and shading of the color can be felt depending on the incidence of light and movement.
+Silk spun silk thread is made by re-spinning the short fibres that are generated during the spinning of silk spun yarn, and it has a subtle lustre and the suppleness unique to silk.
+Chambray refers to a plain weave structure in which the colour of the warp and weft threads is changed to create a deep colour tone on the surface.
+The colour of the warp and weft threads is changed in all colours, resulting in a finish where the depth and shading of the colour can be felt depending on the incidence of light and movement.
 It is woven slowly on a rapier loom, which is a shuttle loom that has been uniquely modified, without putting stress on the yarn, and a tumbler finish is applied in the final process.
 It is a soft fabric that retains the soft texture of cotton and silk while maintaining a firm density.

 - Outer Fabric Blend Ratio